About the student competition

 - A narrative Summary of your event

-Interim Assistant Dean of One Heath, Texas A&M University (TAMU), College Station, Texas, USA, Serves on OHC Board.
+Research Professor of Global One Health, Texas A&M (TAMU), College Station, Texas, USA.
 More info

 Dates of Interest

-- 1 December 2018: Event summaries for competition due to David De Pooter for judging.
+- 1 December 2019: Event summaries for competition due to Christel Smeys for judging.
 Be sure we know how to contact you if your team wins